geekism/eth_removedevfee/README.md

    goto begin
    pause
 ```
-make sure you change the path in the above to where you saved it</br>
+Make sure you change the path in the above to where you saved it.</br>
-then block the mining pools SSL port by doing the below.</br>
+Then block the mining pools SSL port by doing the below.</br>

 ## How to block a port in windows 7/8/10
 ```